I’m a big believer in DIY-ing things in your business. I do it all the time and I’m sure you do too.

 How an attorney can stop you from wasting money

-- be too similar to an existing registered trademark
+- is too similar to an existing registered trademark

 Sure, you’ll pay her for her time.
-But you won’t pay the USPTO to file your an application.
-Which is at least is going to cost you $225.
-And what you’ll pay a service like LegalZoom.
+But you won’t pay a USPTO filing fee.
+Which is at least $225.
+Plus whatever you pay for a service like LegalZoom.

 And you won’t have your hopes dashed months later when the USPTO sends you an Office Action (more on that below.)